Web Push

 Add the Service Worker File

-This section is applicable to Chrome and Firefox browsers.
-Push notifications on browser use a special script called a service worker that listens for web pushes.
-Since the execution of these scripts is managed by the browser in the background, users can receive push notifications from your website even when they are not on your site.
-To get started, download the service worker file we have provided and copy it in your document root of your website in order to make it publicly accessible.
+This section applies to Chrome and Firefox browsers.
+Browser push notifications use a special script called a service worker that listens for web pushes.
+Since the browser manages the execution of these scripts in the background, users can receive push notifications from your website even when they are not on your site.
+To get started, download the service worker file we have provided and copy it to your website's document root to make it publicly accessible.

 Integration with Existing Service Worker File